mamewotoko/podplayer/README.md

     * update main activity when setting is changed
 * change notification icon for Android4.0
 * reset playing position after podcast selection is changed
-* use database to manage loaded episodes
-    * display mark which is already played, new item etc...
-    * to reduce reload of podcast
-    * show description of playing episode
-    * save podcast list and updated time as state
 * translate
     <string name="pref_episode_limit">Limit of episodes for each podcast</string>
     <string name="pref_episode_limit_title">Limit of episodes</string>